arbaz686/CO2Emission/README.md

 _Financial Insights_

-Assess the impact of future CO2 emission reduction efforts on profitability, particularly for customers in PEINE-WOLTORF.
+Evaluate the impact of future CO2 emission reduction efforts on profitability, particularly for customers in PEINE-WOLTORF.

 # Code
 This repository contains all the code used to explain the concepts presented in the article.